IvonneBenitesRodriguez/bakery-website-2/README.md

 I definitely enjoyed the development process, the learning and putting in practice of Bootstrap and the interaction with the needs of the customer.

 ## Good things about this project
 The project stands out because of the great variety of products we can show to the potential customers.
+The site provides the functionality to show each product's page.

 ## Features of the project
 * The project has a home page.